 This makes for fantastic value when compared with other salmon fishing on the Wye which can be as high as £60 or more for a day’s salmon fishing.
 Our waters are situated between Backney beat upstream and Goodrich Court downstream including much of the water fished by Robert Pashley when he was around.
 Considered best as a spring salmon fishery with prime fishing in the early months of the season.

 2016 was the best season for many years with 44 salmon being landed.
 64%, that is 28 fish caught on fly with the remainder caught using spinning methods.
-Our 5 year average rises from 5 to 16 for 2017.
+Our 5 year average rises to 20 for 2019.
 Other notable fish caught in the last 4 years have weighed in at 28 and 26lb.
 In 2013 and 2014 all our salmon came to the fly.
 Read the Annual Salmon report in the News section for a better idea of our salmon fishing.

 Any anglers interested in joining us should in the first instance email the Club Chairman firstname.lastname@example.org